duniter/duniter-v2s/docs/api/runtime-calls.md

 </details>

+Request evaluation of the caller's identity distance.

+This function allows the caller to request an evaluation of their distance.
-Request caller identity to be evaluated positive evaluation will result in claim/renew membership negative evaluation will result in slash for caller
+A positive evaluation will lead to claiming or renewing membership, while a negative evaluation will result in slashing for the caller.

 #### request_distance_evaluation_for - 4